rkjcollab/local_ancestry_analysis/README.md

 *TODO: add description*

-For admixture mapping, this full section needs to be run.
-If only want to run LAAA, then can just run script XXX.
+For admixture mapping or QC of RFMix estimates, this full section needs to be run.
+If only want to run LAAA, then can just run first script.

-1. job_1.1_calc_rfmix_gwide_ancestry.batch, runs 1.1_calc_rfmix_gwide_ancestry.sh
+1. 1.1_calc_gwide_ancestry.sh

 The first step calculates a global ancestry proportion based on the RFMix estimates which is used as a covariate in LAAA.
 For this first step to be run, you will have to already have results for all chromosomes from RFMix.

 *TODO: add discussion here for alternative if already have global ancestry.*

+2: 1.2_calc_local_afr_ancestry.sh

+TO NOTE: Only run this step if you are planning to run admixture mapping.

+optional step 3: local_ancestry_qc.Rmd

+This report can be run using the output from steps 1 and 2 to verify that RFMix calls seems accurate.

 ## **admixture_mapping**